1,000+ Opportunities

 The new institute is one of seven new NSF and NIFA-funded AI Institutes announced today and is part of a larger federal initiative to bolster collaborative artificial intelligence research across the country.

-Based on current listing details, eligibility includes: Researchers, including national experts on AI and climate-smart agriculture and forestry from various universities and the American Indian Higher Education Consortium and the tribal nations it represents.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Researchers, including national experts on AI and climate-smart agriculture and forestry from various universities and the American Indian Higher Education Consortium and the tribal nations it represents.
+Confirm the full requirements in the official notice before applying.